aegis-aead/aegis-bitsliced/README.md

 In the bitsliced representation, rotating the state only requires a bit rotation across all bytes.

-The state is kept in bitsliced form across initialization, associated data absorption, message processing, and finalization.
-The update round can then be applied without packing and unpacking the full state every time.
+By default, the state is stored unpacked, and every update packs it, applies the AES round, and unpacks the result.
+With the `-Dkeep-state-bitsliced` build option, the state is instead kept in bitsliced form across initialization, associated data absorption, message processing, and finalization, so the update round can be applied without packing and unpacking the full state every time.

-The keystream is a linear combination of AES blocks.
-Instead of unpacking the full state to evaluate it, the implementation computes the required block expressions directly in the packed lanes, then applies a partial unpack only for the output block or blocks.
+In that mode, the keystream, a combination of AES blocks, is not evaluated by unpacking the full state.
+The implementation computes the required block expressions directly in the packed lanes, then applies a partial unpack only for the output block or blocks.
 Message input is packed only into the active input lanes before the next round.

 These representation changes are costly.
 However, with 10 8-block AES rounds, AES-128 encrypts only 8 blocks, while AEGIS-128L encrypts 20.
 Additionally, AEGIS provides integrity with minimal overhead, while AES-GCM’s GMAC is costly, especially on CPUs without carryless multiplication support or lookup tables.